So, you couldn’t persuade your friends to come along on your road trip adventure? Not to worry. Just hit the road on your own!

 Drive to Newspaper Rock to see 2000-year-old petroglyphs.
 See an old, rusting 1932 Studebaker car at the spot where Historic Route 66 once ran through the park.
 There are so many things to see at Petrified Forest, and most can be accomplished in a single day.

-Read about everything to do at Petrified Forest National Park. (article coming soon)
+Read about the best time of year to visit Petrified Forest National Park.

 9 Isle Royale (Michigan)